ravinani5689/Bike-Rental-Prediction/README.md

-# Bike-Rental-Prediction
-A Linear Regression project to predict bike rentals based on environmental data

 # Bike Rental Prediction Project
 This project predicts daily bike rentals using Linear Regression based on features like temperature, humidity, and wind speed.